Etendeka Mountain Camp is set in a remote but stunning location...

-Both Dennis & Bonnie know this part of Damaraland like the back of their hands and are passionate about the area, the geology and the wildlife that inhabit this harsh landscape.
-Activities from the camp are included in the rate – and major on nature/game drives and guided walks, at which Etendeka excels.
+Both Dennis and Bonnie know this part of Damaraland like the back of their hands and are passionate about the area, the geology and the wildlife that inhabit this harsh landscape.
+Activities from the camp are included in the rates – and major on nature/game drives and guided walks, at which Etendeka excels.
 The area's geology is especially interesting, and travelling on foot can be fascinating.
 The 'Quartz Walk' is littered with amazing quartz and agates – although the guides are strict that these are for viewing only!
 The guiding here is excellent, and Bonnie can tell you all sorts of facts about the local environment as well as Namibian history and sociology.
-It’s worth noting, though, that there isn’t much flexibility with activities as there are only two vehicles at Etendeka, and when the camp is full the cars feel a little crowded.
+It’s worth noting, though, that there isn’t much flexibility with activities as there are only two vehicles at Etendeka, and when the camp is full (a maximum of 20 guests) they feel a little crowded.

-Etendeka isn't a place to come just for the game; it's better to treat sightings as a great bonus!
+Etendeka isn't a place to come just for the game; it's better to treat sightings as a great bonus.
 The reserve has good populations of Hartmann's mountain zebra, oryx, springbok and giraffe, as well as occasional desert-adapted elephant, and very occasionally even black rhino, lion and leopard.
 On our last visit in June 2014 we had some good nature drives and walks, and saw plenty of giraffe and zebra, as well as other more common animals such as springbok.
-Even on the transfer into camp, which takes one-and-a-half hours, you gain a good introduction to the area; we were very lucky to be held up for about 40 minutes by a heard of desert-adapted elephants mulling about in the river bed that we needed to cross to get to camp!
+Even on the transfer into camp, which takes one-and-a-half hours, you gain a good introduction to the area; we were very lucky to be held up for about 40 minutes by a herd of desert-adapted elephants taking their time in the riverbed that we needed to cross!